dheerajshenoy/IMGV/README.md

 # Thanks

+Thanks to [Xeno_Sid](https://www.artstation.com/xeno_sid/) for letting me use his artwork for the screenshot.

-I want to thank the authors of the following libraries I have integrated in this software.
+I want to thank the authors of the following projects I have integrated in this software.

 1. [Sol2](https://github.com/ThePhD/sol2)
 2. [QMarkdownTextEdit](https://github.com/pbek/qmarkdowntextedit)